MicrosoftDocs/biztalk-docs/biztalk/core/setting-up-and-deploying-the-windows-sharepoint-services-adapter.md

 ---
 description: "Learn more about: Setting Up and Deploying the Windows SharePoint Services Adapter"
-title: "Setting Up and Deploying the Windows SharePoint Services Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Setting Up and Deploying the Windows SharePoint Services Adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "Windows SharePoint Services adapters, deploying"
-  - "deploying, Windows SharePoint Services adapters" ms.assetid: 94388780-c335-46e7-b84a-d94c2097f181
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Setting Up and Deploying the Windows SharePoint Services Adapter
 The topics in this section discuss setting up and deploying the Windows SharePoint Services (WSS) adapter in both a single-server deployment and a multi-server deployment.